-If you want to visit the feria as a traveller from outside of the region, you must be aware of certain aspects before rushing to pack your “Sevillana” dress and those dancing shoes that you bought specifically for a good session of flamenco, hydrated afterwards with a cold “rebujito”.
+If you want to visit the Feria as a traveler from outside of the region.
+You must be aware of certain aspects before rushing to pack your “Sevillana” dress.
+You have to take also those dancing shoes that you bought specifically for a good session of flamenco, hydrated afterwards with a cold “rebujito”.

 The Ferias is not a tourists attraction, it is mostly a traditional time of the year for the inhabitant of Andalusia.
 It is most suitable for the Sevillans, so if you plan to visit it, try to act like a local.

-This is because most of the “casetas” are private: A bunch of people will contribute with a certain amount of money throughout the year to set up their tent during the feria, and they will enjoy food, drink and music for free or reasonably cheap price.
+This is because most of the “casetas” are private: A bunch of people will contribute with a certain amount of money throughout the year to set up their tent during the feria.
+They than will enjoy food, drink and music for free or reasonably cheap price.

 If you don’t have contacts in Sevilla that can get you in one of them, you certainly lost most of your chances, as you won’t be allowed into the private casetas.